 - Scant 1/2 teaspoon table salt

 - 2 teaspoons vanilla extract

-- 1/3 cup mild vegetable oil such as canola or safflower, plus more for the parchment
+- 1/3 cup mild vegetable oil plus more for the parchment paper

 - 1/2 teaspoon granulated sugar